MicrosoftDocs/sql-docs/docs/2014/reporting-services/dev-guide/custom-report-item-architecture.md

 ms.assetid: 2a88ea46-c9f8-4dd7-aad1-16de11da4f06
 caps.latest.revision: 15
 author: "douglaslM"
-ms.author: "carlasab"
+ms.author: "douglasl"
 manager: "jhubbard"
 ---
 # Custom Report Item Architecture
   A custom report item is an extension to the Report Definition Language (RDL) that allows developers to add functionality that’s not natively supported in RDL or extend the functionality of existing controls.
 There are two main components to a custom report item: the run-time component and the design-time component.
-These components are implemented as [!INCLUDE[dnprdnshort](../../../includes/dnprdnshort-md.md)] assemblies, and can be written in any CLS-compliant language.
+These components are implemented as [!INCLUDE[dnprdnshort](../../includes/dnprdnshort-md.md)] assemblies, and can be written in any CLS-compliant language.

 ## The Run-Time Component
  The run-time component for a custom report item is called by the report processor at run time.
 The run-time component accepts data passed by the report processor at run time, processes this data, and returns an image containing the rendered custom report item.